sairaatta/conquer_chess/docs/rulebook/README.md

   its shield can gradually
   reach its maximum value again.

-  The shiled regeneration rate per race are as follows:
+  The shieled regeneration rate per race are as follows:

   Race    |Regeneration rate
   --------|-----------------